faceless-ui/modal/README.md

 # React Modal

-A system for creating dialogs, drawers, mega-menus, popups, light-boxes, and whatchamacallits...modals, with fancy names.
+A system for creating dialogs, drawers, popups, popovers, mega-menus, light-boxes, etc, etc, etc...all modals with fancy names.
 This library does the heavy-lifting and nothing more.
 You decide what it does, how it works, how it looks...and ultimately what its called.

 ## Highlights